dlb34/diary_application_capstone/README.md

 # Future improvements
 1. Make tickbox feature advertised better for its use
-2. have the deployment proccess (including frontend) automated via travis CI.
+2. have the full deployment proccess (including frontend) automated via travis CI. (as currently fetching apiId from travis then running frontend isnt best process)

 Thank you!!